smenjas/productivity-notes/README.md

 share tasks with a team.

 ## Communication
-Email works well.
-It's asynchronous, meaning you're not interrupting someone just by contacting them.
-I find it works best to keep them very short, and reply immediately, even if it's just to say "I got your email, thanks."
+Email is universal and asynchronous, which means you have control over distractions.
+Reply promptly and briefly.
+"I got your email, thanks."
 This encourages rapidly iterating through feedback loops, which makes people more likely to contact you.
+Build trust by following up without being asked.

 [Slack](https://slack.com/) is great for real-time communication, and for sharing knowledge with your team.
 Video conferencing is also helpful, to avoid miscommunication and include remote workers.
-I like [Zoom](https://zoom.us/) for video chat.
+I like [Zoom](https://zoom.us/) for video chat, and [Discord](https://discordapp.com/) for audio & text chat.